Neuss Schützenfest: World Wars

-Post war years - present
+Post war years – present

 In 1947 the Schützen marched in silence from the city hall to the Quirinus-Minster, through the ruins of the city.
 It was not until 1948 that a new royal shooting competition was held.
 A complete Schützenfest with four days of festivities, as it was held before, has only been organized again since 1949.

-Due to the COVID-19 pandemic, the 2020 festivities were cancelled, together with the associated events linked to the festival.
+Due to the COVID-19 pandemic, the 2020 festivities were cancelled, together with the associated events linked to the festival, for two straight years.
+The festivities only returned in 2022.

 List of Marksmen's Kings

 Other facts

 On three sides of the city hall's tower, traffic lights are permanently mounted especially for the orientation of the marksmen during the processions.
 At the beginning of the processions, the lights are turned from red to green so that marksmen on trooping grounds further off into the city know when to start marching.

-Even though the Neuss Regiment comprises more than 7500 marksmen, it is led by a "Colonel" and not a "General" as its commandant.
+Even though the Neuss Regiment comprises more than 7,500 marksmen, it is led by a "Colonel" and not a "General" as its commandant.